U.S. Bancorp: US Bancorp post-GFC

 In January 2017, U.S. Bancorp announced that chairman and CEO Richard Davis was going to hand over his CEO position to president and COO Andrew Cecere in April 2017 while remaining as chairman.
 Davis officially retired from the company in April 2018 and Cecere became chairman, president and CEO.
 In November 2017, the bank performed the United States banking industry's first real-time payment transaction using a system set up by The Clearing House.
-The transaction moved a nominal amount between accounts at BNY Mellon and U.S. Bancorp in three seconds, inaugurating the first new payment clearance and settlement system for the US in over 40 years.
+The transaction moved a nominal amount between accounts at BNY Mellon and U.S. Bancorp in three seconds, inaugurating the first new payment clearance and settlement system for the U.S. in over 40 years.